Maintaining Strong Media Relations

 Understand the Outlet

-• Different media outlets cater to different audiences (e.g., AARP).
-Know who they are, what kind of stories they publish and if they generally cover stories in a positive, negative or neutral manner.
+• Different media outlets cater to different audiences.
+Recognize which media outlet they are, what kind of stories they publish and if they generally cover stories in a positive, negative or neutral manner.

-• An internal-only “interview request form” can be used to capture consistent information and better determine what resources, facts, data and SMEs need coordination.
-Examples of preparatory data that this form could gather:
+• An internal-only “interview request form” can capture consistent information and better determine what resources, facts, data and subject matter experts need coordination.
+Examples of preparatory data this form could gather may include:

-• Will the event be broadcast live or recorded?
+• Whether the event will be broadcast live or recorded

-• What specific questions would the reporter/media outlet like answered?
+• Specific questions the reporter/media outlet would like answered

 Stay Accessible